tysonjens/Notes/README.md

 * S3 bucket - storage - can access with a url
 * EC2 - elastic cloud computing

+#### Benefits of Cloud Computing

+1. Trade Capital Expense for Variable EXPENSE
+2. Benefits from Massive Economies of Scale
+3. Stop Guessing about Capacity
+4. Increase Speed and Agility
+5. Stop spending money running and maintaining centers
+6. Go Global in Minutes - can deploy in multiple regions

 #### AWS CLI